Slaughter-House Five #

 Salman Rushdie’s What Kurt Vonnegut’s “Slaughterhouse-Five” Tells Us Now:

 “Slaughterhouse-Five” is a book about the Second World War, Vietnam is also a presence in its pages, and people’s feelings about Vietnam have a good deal to do with the novel’s huge success.
 Eight years earlier, in 1961, Joseph Heller had published “Catch-22” and President John F. Kennedy began the escalation of the United States’ involvement in the conflict in Vietnam.
 “Catch-22,” like “Slaughterhouse-Five,” was a novel about the Second World War that caught the imagination of readers who were thinking a lot about another war.
 Kurt Vonnegut does not see war as farcical.
-It sees war as a tragedy so great that perhaps only the mask of comedy allows one to look it in the eye.
+He sees war as a tragedy so great that perhaps only the mask of comedy allows one to look it in the eye.
 Black humour is one way of coping with ineffable horror.
 Vonnegut is a sad-faced comedian.

 As a prisoner of war, age twenty-two, Vonnegut was in the famously beautiful city of Dresden, locked up with other Americans in Schlachthof-Fünf, where pigs had been slaughtered before the war, and was therefore an accidental witness to one of the greatest slaughters of human beings in history, the firebombing of Dresden, in February of 1945, which flattened the whole city one night, killing almost everyone in it.